-We meet people every day who are sick and tired of dealing with missing teeth.
-They’re tired of not being able to chew.
-They’re tired of the discomfort.
-They’re tired of being embarrassed of their smile.
-Missing teeth affect how people look and how they feel about themselves as well as affecting overall health in a dramatic way.
+We meet people every day who are sick and tired of dealing with missing or broken teeth.
+Not only are they tired of not being able to chew, but they’re tired of the discomfort.
+Above all, they’re tired of being embarrassed of their teeth.

 We Need Healthy Teeth to Eat Healthy Food!

 Having fewer teeth makes it hard to bite and chew.
 When we are missing teeth, we have to shift our food to chew where we have teeth.
 This not only stresses our remaining teeth, but it also makes it harder to eat chewy and crunchy foods.